MdotAmaan/BSCustomTrailsGuide/README.md

 - The Color Type refers to which color the trail will follow.
 If it's set to Left Saber, it will follow the color that the player has set for their left saber.
 If it's set to Custom color it will override what the player has set and use the color that you set yourself in the Trail Color field.

 - The Length determines how long your trail will be.
-For most trails 20 is a bit too high, so chances are you will want to lower it, but feel free to experiment beforehand
+For most trails 20 is a bit too high, so chances are you will want to lower it, but feel free to experiment beforehand.

  *It is also possible to have more than one trail on each saber (For eg: [SnowResortPro](https://modelsaber.com/Sabers/?id=1571583763)).
 All you have to do is add another Trail script to each saber and repeat the next few steps for the second trail.*